 Boulevards & Byways

-Self Guided Walking Tour of Old San Juan
+Self-Guided Walking Tour of Old San Juan

-Welcome to Old San Juan
+Welcome to Old San Juan!

-Casita de Rones Bar
+Plaza Darsenas & Casita de Rones Bar

-Here you’ll see the Casita de Rones bar.
+From the marina head west, with the bay on your left, to Calle Comercio.
+You will come upon Plaza Darsenas and the Casita de los Rones bar.
 It serves as a promotion center for the rums of Puerto Rico.
 Make a stop and grab a refreshing rum cocktail or a bite to eat.

 Plaza de Hostos